Firpo7/Automate-a-RE-challenge-for-Beginners/README.md

 $34 = 0x12
 Congratulations!
 You just won :p
 ```
-Ok, we managed to win..but...the password?...we have two options either write a program that takes that values and reconstract the string or let gdb do that for us!
+Ok, we managed to win.. but... the password?
+We have two options: we write a program that takes that values and reconstract the string or we simply let gdb do the same for us!
-So, instead of doing ```p/x $edx^51``` I opted to use the printf:
+Instead of doing ```p/x $edx^51```, I opted to use the printf:

 ```printf "%c", ($edx^51)```